influxdata/docs-v2/content/influxdb/v2.0/backup-restore/backup.md

 {{% warn %}}
 #### InfluxDB 2.0rc (release candidate)

-The `influx backup` command is not compatible with InfluxDB 2.0rc (release candidate).
+The `influxd backup` command is not compatible with InfluxDB 2.0rc (release candidate).
 To back up data,

 1. Stop `influxd`.